Mouse models of disease: the role of mitochondrial bioenergetics in physiopathology

 - Past achievements

-One of the main goals of my research line, supported by PID2019-104241RB-I00 national funding and Fundación Ramón Areces, is to further investigate mitochondrial metabolism in pathophysiology.
-Using two conditional and tissue-specific mouse models with impaired mitochondrial activity (dysfunctional oxidative phosphorylation mice, LowOXPHOS mice; dysfunctional fatty acid oxidation mice, LowFAO mice), my research group is elucidating how different mitochondrial dysfunctions, environmental factors, and diets impact metabolism at the cellular, tissue, and organismal levels.
+One of the main goals of my research line, supported by PID2022-136738OB-I00 national funding and Fundación Ramón Areces, is to further investigate mitochondrial metabolism in pathophysiology.
+Using two conditional and tissue-specific mouse models with impaired mitochondrial activity (dysfunctional oxidative phosphorylation mice, LowOXPHOS mice; dysfunctional fatty acid oxidation mice, LowFAO mice), our research group is elucidating how different mitochondrial dysfunctions, environmental factors, and diets impact metabolism at the cellular, tissue, and organismal levels.
 We aim to identify the aspects of mitochondrial activity that limit cell homeostasis and understand which products of metabolism are essential for proper organism function, as well as how cells obtain or transform them in physiological tissue environments.
-This knowledge is crucial for exploiting mitochondrial metabolism for therapeutic purposes.
+This knowledge is crucial for exploiting mitochondrial metabolism for therapeutic purposes in the field of cancer and ageing.

 We are defining how skeletal muscle mitochondria dysfunctions act in an autocrine, paracrine and endocrine manner to regulate tissue metabolism.
 Our final aim is to identify aspects of mitochondria activity that are limiting for whole-body homeostasis in different contexts.